vishal767/exposure-ble/README.md

 }
 ```

-- Note: Even though the app stores information locally about test results, the app only reports diagnosis keys provided by the framework.
-This design ensures that the user's information stays private.

 ## Create a Background Task to Check for Exposure

-The app uses a background task to periodically check whether the user may have been exposed to COVID-19.
+The app uses a background task to periodically check whether the user may have been exposed to an individual with COVID-19.
 The app's `Info.plist` file declares a background task named `com.example.apple-samplecode.ExposureNotificationSampleApp.exposure-notification`.
 The BackgroundTask framework detects apps that contain the Exposure Notification entitlement and a background task that ends in `exposure-notification`.
 The operating system automatically launches these apps when they aren't running and guarantees them more background time to ensure that the app can test and report results promptly.

 The app delegate schedules the background task: